About Experience Learn Insights AI Tools Contact Book a clarity call

 I built a full business plan.
 Rehearsed my answers.
 Ironed my shirt three times.
 Paced the floor of my cramped San Francisco hotel room, practicing lines in front of the mirror.

 Turns out, the real work had been done long before I ever booked the flight.
+Unlike boarding the wrong plane, I knew exactly where I was headed.

 When I sat down, the SVP smiled and said, "Hey, nice to meet you.
 Wanna grab a glass of wine?
 Is your family ready to move?"